arcamens/arcamens/site_app/static/site_app/help/index.md

 Posts can have a short title that holds a description of the post content and a markdown content.

-After pressing Create the post will be created and every timeline user will get notified of the post creation.
+After pressing Create the post will be created and every group user will get notified of the post creation.

 ### Post Editing

 ### Post Workers

-You can mention peers on a post, assign them to execute some task that's described over a timeline post.
+You can mention peers on a post, assign them to execute some task that's described over a group post.
 A post becomes a task when there is at least a worker that is assigned to it.

 Click on the Assign entry at the post toolbar in order to assign it to someone: